CognitiveScale/certifai-reference-models/docs/instructions.md

     └── train.py
 ```

-In the finance_income_prediction example the three sample models, logisticRegression and randomForest, predict adult income given features like education level, gender, and job description.
+In the finance_income_prediction example the three sample models, logisticRegression, randomForest, and xgBoost, predict adult income given features like education level, gender, and job description.

   **NOTE**: Files pre-fixed with * are auto-generated.